le-oasis/docker-airflow-spark/README.md

 * Minio is the best server which is suited for storing unstructured data such as photos, videos, log files, backups, and container.
 * This would serve as our Object Storage Service.

-### Postgres:
+### Postgres
+- Access to the Postgres database is available using the following command:

+```
+docker exec -it  postgres_container psql -U airflow metastore

+```

+### Postgres DB Access Info:
 * localhost:5432
 * Host: mypostgres
 * Database: airflow
 * User: airflow
 * Password: airflow

-```
-docker exec -it  postgres_container psql -U airflow metastore

-```

 - Please note, that a 'metastore' database was created during the init of Postgres.

-# trino-minio-docker
+## Modern Data Lake with Minio

+- I will walk-through a step-by-step process to demonstrate how we can leverage
+- an S3-Compatible Object Storage [Minio](https://blog.min.io/modern-data-lake-with-minio-part-1/) and a Distributed SQL query engine [Trino](https://hub.docker.com/r/trinodb/trino) to achieve this.
-Minimal example to run Trino with Minio and the Hive standalone metastore on Docker.
-The data in this tutorial was converted into an [Apache Parquet](https://parquet.apache.org/) file from the famous [Iris data set](https://archive.ics.uci.edu/ml/datasets/iris).
+- Minimal example to run Trino with Minio and the Hive standalone metastore on Docker.

-## Installation and Setup
+### Installation and Setup

 Install [s3cmd](https://s3tools.org/s3cmd) with: